 How do smart meters work?

-Smart meters connect directly to your energy supplier and communicate accurate meter readings.
+Smart meters connect directly to energy suppliers such as co-op energy and communicate accurate meter readings.
 The technologies used by smart meters to perform this task vary, however most use the same wireless technology found in mobile phones such as WiFi or 4G.
 Because they are connected with the energy supplier, a smart meter can provide accurate real-time data on energy consumption.
 This is guaranteed 99.99% accurate as the smart meter is connected to the supplier’s main database and the user’s account.

 Because smart meters rely on the same technologies as mobile phones (an example being British Gas smart meters, which require a mobile phone signal), users can experience downtime.
 However, WiFi and LAN smart meters are more reliable, if less widely rolled out.